w2sv/WiFi-Widget/README.md

 ------

 <p align="center">
-<b>Android app, providing a fully configurable widget for the monitoring of your WiFi connection details.</b>
+<b>Android app providing a fully configurable widget for the monitoring of your WiFi connection details.</b>
 </p>

 ------